 - Always put something you'll need - such as your phone, handbag, a sunshade, lunch or briefcase on the floor in the back seat.
 This will make you open the back door of your vehicle every time you reach a destination.
 This way, making sure no child is left behind becomes a habit.
-Safety experts call this the 'Look Before You Lock' campaign.
+Safety experts at the National Highway Traffic Safety Administration and LAFD call this 'Look Before You Lock'.

-• If you see a child (dependent adult or pet) alone in a hot vehicle, get involved.
-If they are hot or seem sick, get them out as quickly and safely as possible.
-Call 9-1-1 or your local emergency number for assistance as necessary.
+- If you see a child (dependent person or pet) alone in a hot vehicle, get involved immediately.
+If they are hot or in seem in peril, get them out to shade and safety as quickly as possible.
+Do not hesitate to call 9-1-1 for assistance, and be guided by the dispatcher.

 - Never leave your car keys where children can access them, and always make sure your car is locked so that children cannot get in without adult supervision.

 Never underestimate a child's capabilities.
 Teach your children about the dangers of a car, especially the car trunk.
 Most children can differentiate between a tool and a toy.
 Make certain they know that a car is not a toy!

 For more information on hot weather, kids and cars:

 - CDC Hot Weather Safety Information for Children

 - LAFD Paramedics Stress Hot Weather Safety